roger-twan/website/tests/e2e/README.md

   - Logo link functionality

 - **`navigation.spec.ts`** (7 tests)
-  - Navigation to all pages (About, Portfolio, Blog, Gallery, Contact)
+  - Navigation to all pages (About, Portfolio, Blog, Contact)
   - Navigation menu presence on all pages
   - Footer presence on all pages